ON THIS PAGE: You will learn about the different types of treatments doctors use to treat people with kidney cancer. Use the menu to see other pages.

 For many people, a diagnosis of metastatic cancer is very stressful and difficult.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of your health care team.
 It may also be helpful to talk with other patients, such as through a support group or other peer support program, or to meet with a mental health professional who has specific training in cancer.

 This information is based on the ASCO guideline, "Management of Metastatic Clear Cell Renal Cell Carcinoma."
 Please note that this link takes you to another ASCO website.

 Remission and the chance of recurrence

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the cancer’s stage has changed.
-After testing is done, you and your doctor will talk about your treatment options.
-Often the treatment plan will include the therapies described above, such as surgery, targeted therapy, immunotherapy, radiation therapy, and chemotherapy, but they may be used in a different combination or given at a different pace.
+If there is a recurrence, a new cycle of testing will begin to learn as much as possible about it.
+After this testing is done, you and your doctor will talk about the treatment options.
+Often the treatment plan will include the treatments described above, such as surgery, targeted therapy, or immunotherapy, but they may be used in a different combination or given at a different pace.
 Your doctor may also suggest clinical trials that are studying newly developed systemic therapies or new combinations of these medications.
 Whichever treatment plan you choose, palliative and supportive care will be important for relieving symptoms and side effects.

 After the death of a loved one, many people need support to help them cope with the loss.
 Learn more about grief and loss.